nelhage/rules_boost/README.md

 You can now use libraries in `deps` through the `@boost` repository, for example `@boost//:algorithm`.

+## If you're using the Apple or Android-specific rules...

+As with all platform-dependent C/C++ in Bazel, you'll need to set up [`platform_mappings`](https://bazel.build/concepts/platforms#platform-mappings) until Bazel resolves its outstanding issues.

+It's not hard if you know what to to do, but can be tricky to figure out.
+If you'd like help with this, please let us know over at https://github.com/hedronvision/bazel-make-cc-https-easy/issues/4

 ## Suggestion: Updates

 Improvements come frequently to the underlying libraries, including security patches, so we'd recommend keeping up-to-date.